-The only coach in program history, Patty Post begins her fourth season leading the University of Delaware women’s golf team in the 2014-15 season.
+The only coach in program history, Patty Post begins her fifth season leading the University of Delaware women’s golf team in the 2015-16 season.

 Amanda Terzian was the first all-conference selection in program history as she was named second team All-CAA after leading UD with a 76.46 average round and placing fourth at the league championships.